kercre123/unlocking-vector/prototypes.md

 ## Whiskey

 Whiskey development started after Vector.
 Basically just a Vector which has two extra [VL53L1X](https://www.st.com/en/imaging-and-photonics-solutions/vl53l1x.html) sensors on each side of the camera.
+The distance sensor on the body is missing.

+Modern Vector software can initialize the extra sensors, but can't use them for navigation.
+It was never implemented.
+So, Whiskeys tend to bump into stuff often.

+It might be possible to add the sensor back to the body, but I haven't seen anyone succeed with that.

 Their CPUs are unlocked.